osygroup/Nxtgenhub_Challenge/README.md

    ```

 2. **Create a Helm Chart for the Web Server:**
-The helm chart for the deployment of the web server can be found in the helm_charts directory, but for understanding of how to create and use helm charts:
+The helm chart for the deployment of the web server can be found in the helm_charts directory, but for the understanding of how to create and use helm charts:
    ```sh
    helm create hello-world
    ```